pentandra/proposals/scholarly-commoning-prototype/index.md

 # Governance

-This project is to be undertaken as a partnership between FORCE11 and Pentandra, rather than as a one-time outsourcing to a contractor or vendor.
+This project is to be undertaken as an ongoing partnership between <span class="abbr">FORCE11</span> and Pentandra, rather than as a one-time outsourcing to a contractor or vendor.

 Rather than assembling an ad hoc advisory board or organizing a working group, invitations to collaborate directly will be offered.
 Discussions and research